Micro-Influencers: How to Leverage Their Power for Your Brand’s Success

 Source

-As I’ve said before influencer marketing is a modern version of hiring a celebrity to do endorsements.
+As I’ve said before, influencer marketing is a modern version of hiring a celebrity to do endorsements.
 However, the biggest advantage of micro-influencers is that they are everyday people.
 Celebrities and sometimes even macro influencers have a reputation for “doing anything for money or attention.”
 They also tend to charge a high price for product endorsements.
 Since marketers want the best “bang for their buck,” micro-influencers have become very popular.
 Let’s unpack the advantages of this influencer type.

-2. Better Engagement Rates
+1. Higher Engagement Rates

 One of the biggest challenges in influencer marketing is getting the right influencer.
 Within this conundrum, you can find one of the biggest considerations for marketers: engagement rates.
 As some people in the business are quick to point out, celebrities on Instagram don’t necessarily have high engagement rates.
 One reason for this is that people hang out on their social media just because they’re famous and want to hear about the adventures of the rich.